Chocolate Babka

 Instructions

-7. Boil a kettle and place a tray full of water below the shelf where you are planning to place your bread.
+12. Boil a kettle and place a tray full of water below the shelf where you are planning to place your babka.

-8. Cover the bread with parchment paper or foil and bake in the oven for about 30 minutes.
+13. Cover the tray with aluminium foil and bake the babka for about 25 minutes.

 You may also like